Your pictures: Flags - BBC News

 -

 Each week, we publish a gallery of readers' pictures on a set theme.
-This week it is "flags", and we begin with this picture by Sophie Cowdrey, of beach huts at Hayling Island on the south coast of England.
+This week it is "flags", and we begin with a picture taken on the main road between Toktogul and Bishkek in Kyrgyzstan by Gareth Bransby.

 -